 School fees are an integral part of our Catholic school system and parents are required to sign a fee agreement commitment form on enrolment.
 Fee arrangements may be considered in extenuating circumstances and in consultation with the principal.
 The annual fees are divided equally across three terms.

-There is a resource fee of $360 per child per year.
-This fee covers stationery items as well as specialist materials needed for particular KLAs, single day excursions/incursions, in-school performances and programs.
+There is a resource fee of $570 per child per year.
+This fee covers stationery items, specialist materials needed for particular KLAs, single day excursions/incursions, in-school performances and programs.

 The DFSBL rate is determined by the Diocesan Offices.

 If you have an older child at a Catholic primary or high school in the Diocese, he or she will be billed by their school.

 The levies collected are used for building projects in all schools within the Diocese according to maintenance needs and building priorities developed by the DFSBL committee.

 The Diocese of Maitland-Newcastle consists of parishes, schools, CatholicCare Social Services Hunter-Manning, St Nicholas Early Education and the Curia offices.
 The diocesan offices exist to support the work of parishes and other pastoral ministries that are the responsibility of the Bishop and the diocesan community.
 There are about 160,000 Catholics residing in our diocese.

 The voluntary diocesan pastoral contribution for 2020 will remain at $300 per family ($100 per term for three terms).

 These funds will support the ongoing pastoral works of the Diocese, which include, among many initiatives: